Diamante-Smith/osticket-prereqs/README.md

 - Click on "Permissions" and checkmark everything -> Click on "Tasks" and checkmark everything to let be capable of doing everything

-- Click on "Knowledgebase" and checkmark that as well -> after that is over, click on "Add Role"; this will solidify our new role for "Supreme Admin"
+- Click on "Knowledgebase" and checkmark "Premade" as well -> after that is over, click on "Add Role"; this will solidify our new role for "Supreme Admin"

 <br>